Yesh2344/Guesture-Control/README.md

 - Debounced click detection prevents accidental triggers
 - Optimized coordinate mapping for accurate cursor positioning
 - Efficient real-time updates using Convex's reactive backend

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.

+## Acknowledgments

+- TensorFlow.js team for the hand pose detection model
+- MediaPipe team for the hand tracking solution
+- Convex team for the real-time backend platform